jwbaldwin/dotfiles/README.md

 # dotfiles
 My dotfiles, tracked in a bare git repository.
-No magic, no ceremony.
+No fuss, no special sauce.

+Technique borrowed from Nicola Paolucci's blog post and Derrick Reimer.